 On a recent Saturday at the hospital, my senior resident asked what I was going to do with my Sunday off.
 I mentioned that I wanted to work on a couple of projects, one being my #TeachingRounds posts.
 She wondered what the other project was, and since we two Med-Peds residents were alone, I told her it was this essay.
 She was shocked to hear that an otherwise healthy 44-year-old marathon runner developed a massive tumor in his chest and underwent four rounds of chemotherapy in two states, while friends and family got us moved, and I started residency.
 Whether because we have had five months to absorb the information, or because we have largely overcome this experience, I am no longer shocked—but maybe I should be.

 If I were being less cautious and more attention-seeking, it would be easy to win that game: My husband was diagnosed with cancer the week after The Match.
 His tumor was 17 centimeters across.
 He developed rare and scary side effects.
-He spent 2 nights in the Surgical ICU.
+He spent 2 nights in the Surgical ICU with blood pressures so low no floor nurse would take care of him.
 His oncologist has never seen such a large tumor shrink so much.
 The man around that lump of metabolically inactive scar tissue remains as funny, caring, and talented as ever.
 It was in the center of him but never was the center of him.
-If and when I share Michael’s diagnosis with my residency colleagues, that is what I want them to know about my husband.
+If and when I share DH’s diagnosis with my residency colleagues, that is what I want them to know about my husband.